shamsjnr/CI-Shop/readme.md

 - Services
 - Reports

-## Test Details:
+## Test login Details:
+_If you successfully imported `halmat.sql` you should be able to log into the application using these details_
-- Admin user: admin
+- username: admin
 - Password: admin0